where do i enter the coupon logo

 Is Expedia Really Worth It?
 A Traveler’s Honest Take

 When everything goes smoothly, Expedia feels like a travel hack.
-Booking flights, hotels, and cars in one place is far easier than juggling multiple sites.
-I’ve scored package deals to Vegas and the Caribbean that were noticeably cheaper than booking each piece separately.
+Booking flights, hotels, and cars in one place beats juggling multiple sites, and I’ve scored package deals to Vegas and the Caribbean that were noticeably cheaper than booking each piece separately.

 A few highlights from my experience: